 The former West Bay Methodist Chapel is known locally as “the Chapel on the Beach”.
 The Grade II listed building dates from 1849 and ceased as a place of worship in 2006.
 The freehold was transferred to the Trust in 2012 by the local council on the understanding that the building was to be used to provide visitor information about the history and environment of West Bay and its surrounds.

-We obtained funding from the Coastal Communities Fund in 2017 and this together with other grants and monies raised enabled the building to be restored and adapted to be fit for purpose as the home of West Bay Discovery Centre, which opened on 1st August 2018.
+The Trust secured funding from the Coastal Communities Fund in April 2017, which together with other grants enabled the restoration and adaption of the Chapel.
+The result was a fit for purpose home for the West Bay Discovery Centre, which opened on 1st August 2018.

-We want to grow people’s appreciation of West Bay and the Jurassic Coast using the unique stories that tell it’s history, hidden heritage and natural environment.
-Our aim is that our visitors will reflect, return and reconnect with us, again and again.
+Our mission is to grow people’s appreciation of West Bay and the Jurassic Coast using the unique stories that tell its history, hidden heritage and natural environment, so that our visitors will reflect, return and reconnect with us, again and again.
 We will do this by offering a “treasure trove” of stories, information and activities, with something for all ages and interests.

-Thanks to the Coastal Community Fund and the generous support of the organisations listed below we now have a Centre that West Bay can be proud of.
+Thanks to the Coastal Community Fund and the generous support of the organisations shown below who made this possible.

 West Bay Discovery Centre has a part-time manager and a group of dedicated volunteers.
 We receive just 15% of our running costs from public funding.
 Every year we need to raise the remaining 85% from a combination of fundraising, shop sales and donations.